[DISCLOSURE: Cards from our partners are mentioned below.]

-Why We Picked it: The Sapphire Preferred features solid travel rewards: Twice the points back on travel and at restaurants, one point per dollar everywhere else, and a signup bonus of 50,000 points (equal to $625 when redeemed through Chase Ultimate Rewards) if you spend $4,000 in your first three months.
-There are also travel protections, including delayed baggage insurance and trip delay reimbursement — all for an affordable $95 fee that’s waived the first year.
+Why We Picked it: The Sapphire Preferred features solid travel rewards: Two points per dollar on travel and at restaurants, one point per dollar everywhere else and a signup bonus of 60,000 points (equal to $750 when redeemed through Chase Ultimate Rewards) if you spend $4,000 in your first three months.
+There are also travel protections, including trip cancellation reimbursement — all for an affordable $95 annual fee.

-Why We Picked it: The higher-end Venture offers cardholders an unlimited two miles per dollar on all purchases, plus a signup bonus of 40,000 miles when you spend $3,000 within the first three months of account opening — all for an annual fee of $59, waived the first year.
+Why We Picked it: The higher-end Venture offers cardholders an unlimited two miles per dollar on all purchases, plus a signup bonus of 50,000 miles when you spend $3,000 within the first three months of account opening — all for .
 You also get travel benefits, like complimentary concierge services, travel protection and upgrades, when available.